Fluorescence calorimetry of an ion crystal: Outlook

 \section{Outlook}

-We have developed an analytical model that allows us to determine the dependence of the resonance fluorescence of an ion crystal on its temperature, and thus to access the heat capacity of the crystal.
+We have developed an analytical model that allows us to determine the dependence of the resonance fluorescence of an ion crystal on its temperature and thus to access the heat capacity of the crystal.
 We apply this model to investigate intruder-induced heating, as it is detected from the modification of laser-induced fluorescence.
 We envision direct applications for the capture of singly charged thorium ions and eventually also of more highly charged ions.

 Our model is based on the assumption that the signal is collected over a time that is smaller than the time scale of the mechanical effects of light.
-Analysis of the time scales show that during the recooling period a state-of-the-art trapped-ion setup will be able to collect a sufficiently large number of photons.
+Analysis of the timescales showed that during the recooling period a state-of-the-art trapped-ion setup will be able to collect a sufficiently large number of photons.

-Our analysis is performed in the regime where the motion can be treated semiclassically and is valid in the Doppler cooling regime.
-In the future we will extend our theoretical studies to the sub-Doppler regime, where the calorimetry signal may become even more sensitive to temperature changes, e.g., when the ion crystal is undergoing polarization-gradient cooling\,\cite{PolGradCooling_Wineland_1992,PolGradCooling_Roos_2020,PolGradCooling_Li_2021}.
+Our analysis was performed in the regime where the motion can be treated semiclassically and is valid in the Doppler-cooling regime.
+In the future our theoretical studies could be extended to the sub-Doppler regime, where the calorimetry signal may become even more sensitive to temperature changes, e.g., when the ion crystal is undergoing polarization-gradient cooling\,\cite{PolGradCooling_Wineland_1992,PolGradCooling_Roos_2020,PolGradCooling_Li_2021}.
 Under these conditions, we conjecture that the quantum fluctuations can no longer be neglected.
-Moreover, we expect that one shall include the modification of the photon emission due to collective effects in the ordered array of ion emitters\,\cite {WOLF2020,RICHTER2021}.
+Moreover, we expect that one will include the modification of the photon emission due to collective effects in the ordered array of ion emitters \cite {WOLF2020,RICHTER2021}.

-We finally remark that the intensity of the scattered light allows one to solely determine the mean energy, but gives no information on whether the crystal is in thermal equilibrium neither whether the crystal eigenmodes are thermalized at the same temperature.
-In future work we will investigate how the latter information could be extracted by measuring the light emitted from different ions within the crystal, employing detectors which selectively collect the light from individual emitters within the crystal.
-Alternatively, this information could be extracted from impurity ions embedded in the crystal\,\cite{MorigiWalther2001,Monroe_mixedSpecies}.
+We finally remark that the intensity of the scattered light allows one to solely determine the mean energy, but gives no information on whether the crystal is in thermal equilibrium or whether the crystal eigenmodes are thermalized at the same temperature.
+Future work should investigate how the latter information could be extracted by measuring the light emitted from different ions within the crystal, employing detectors which selectively collect the light from individual emitters within the crystal.
+Alternatively, this information could be extracted from impurity ions embedded in the crystal \cite{MorigiWalther2001,Monroe_mixedSpecies}.